 How are you holding your body right now?

 You’re probably sitting somewhere (in front of a computer or your phone?) and there's a good chance you are slouching or hunched over.

-Except NOW there’s a much higher chance that you’re sitting up straight or course-correcting because I called you out 😂.
+Except NOW there’s a much higher chance that you’re sitting up straight or course-correcting because you got called out 😂.

 Well, we’re going to be doing some more of that today, because we’re going to be talking about ✨posture✨.
 We’ve addressed the connection to pelvic floor muscle activity a bit in past articles but today we’ll be expanding on how your posture affects your pelvic floor (there's more to pelvic floor health than just Kegels...).

 You sit (and stand) for a big fraction of each day, and think nothing of it, but HOW you do it can have a surprisingly large impact on a number of aspects of your body.
 And especially lately, there’s a good chance you’ve been hearing the term “ergonomics” a bit more than usual, too.

 One of the side effects of working from home full-time because of the pandemic is working with a less-than-ergonomically-ideal setup.
 Most of us weren’t prepared to work from home and didn’t necessarily prioritize an ergonomic home office setup in the face of a, you know, pandemic.
 So if you’ve spent the past months shifting around on a borrowed dining room chair with a cushion wedged behind your tailbone in an attempt at lumbar support, or lying on your couch with your laptop for long periods of time, you’re not alone.

 However, having poor posture isn’t good for your pelvic floor – the group of muscles and ligaments that bears the weight of your internal organs when you sit or stand.
 Postural factors can impact both the flexibility and strength of your pelvic floor.
 And the current need to stay at home and knock away at a laptop or relax in front of a TV isn’t doing us any favors.